DominikUch/Portfolio_Dominik_Uchman/C/README.md

 ## 📂 Folder Structure

-- **Dział_1 to Dział_12** – Each folder corresponds to a specific module or topic from my university coursework.

- These folders contain exercises ranging from **basic syntax and control structures** to more advanced topics such as **pointers, recursion, and data structures**.
+- **Dział_1 to Dział_12** – Each folder corresponds to a specific module or topic from my university coursework.These folders contain exercises ranging from **basic syntax and control structures** to more advanced topics such as **pointers, recursion, and data structures**.

 - **Most Important** – This folder contains the most challenging and representative exercises, selected to highlight key skills and concepts in C programming from my university course.